The Inward Investment and International Taxation Review: Canada

 iv Tax clearances and rulings

 The CRA will provide advance income tax rulings on particular tax issues to named taxpayers who apply for a ruling in advance of the relevant transaction.
 Such rulings do not have the force of law but as a practical matter are considered binding on the CRA with respect to the taxpayer who makes the application.
-An advance tax ruling requires the disclosure of all relevant facts and circumstances and the purpose of the proposed transactions and typically takes at least six months, but may take significantly longer.
+An advance tax ruling requires the disclosure of all relevant facts, circumstances and purpose of the proposed transactions, and typically takes at least six months but may take significantly longer.

 Year in review

-Canadian corporate tax rates have remained relatively low while income tax rates applicable to individuals have remained relatively high by global standards.
+Canadian corporate tax rates have remained relatively stable while income tax rates applicable to individuals have remained relatively high by global standards.

-A number of legislative changes aimed at preserving the tax base have been introduced in recent years, including extending loss restriction rules to trusts, extending the thin capitalisation rules to trusts, partnerships and non-residents carrying on business in Canada, introducing the FAD rules initially targeting foreign-controlled Canadian corporations using corporate surplus or capital to make investments in foreign affiliates, strengthening the FAPI system and broadening the anti-avoidance measures in the thin capitalisation rules.
+The 2021 Federal Budget announced a number of new tax measures including interest deductibility limitations based on earnings, hybrid mismatch rules and consultations regarding transfer pricing and the general anti-avoidance rules, and new proposals regarding reportable transactions and the disclosure of uncertain tax positions, which continues the trend of recent legislative changes aimed at preserving the tax base.
+Other changes have included: extending loss restriction rules to trusts; extending the thin capitalisation rules to trusts, partnerships and non-residents carrying on business in Canada; introducing the FAD rules initially targeting foreign-controlled Canadian corporations using corporate surplus or capital to make investments in foreign affiliates; strengthening the FAPI system; and broadening the anti-avoidance measures in the thin capitalisation rules.
 A number of legislative changes were made to deny the benefits of transactions that sought to change the character of amounts recognised for tax purposes from income to capital gain and to further restrict the inter-corporate dividend deduction.
-The B2B rules were extended to royalty and rental arrangements, and a character conversion element was introduced where the B2B arrangement includes a combination of royalty payments and interest payments.
+The back-to-back rules were extended to royalty and rental arrangements, and a character conversion element was introduced where the back-to-back arrangement includes a combination of royalty payments and interest payments.
 For this purpose, royalty is broadly defined and may include payments for services.

 Canada has continued to expand its network of TIEAs and negotiate changes to its existing treaties and additional treaties.
-In 2019, Canada ratified the Multilateral Instrument13 (MLI).
-Canada initially chose to adopt the minimum standards in the MLI plus a binding arbitration provision for treaty disputes, stating that Canada has accepted the principal purpose test as an interim measure regarding treaty abuse but will consider limitation of benefits provisions in its treaty negotiations.
-Later in 2019, Canada announced the adoption of the following additional provisions: (1) a one-year holding period test for shares to benefit from treaty-reduced rates for dividends; (2) a one-year lookback test in determining whether shares derive their value principally from immovable property; and (3) the use of certain factors by competent authorities to resolving dual residency.
-As a result, provisions of the MLI may come into force for covered tax agreements in January 2020.
+Canada ratified the Multilateral Instrument13 (MLI) and in addition to the minimum standards in the MLI, Canada announced the adoption of the following additional provisions: (1) a one-year holding period test for shares to benefit from treaty-reduced rates for dividends; (2) a one-year lookback test in determining whether shares derive their value principally from immovable property; and (3) the use of certain factors by competent authorities to resolving dual residency.
+Canada and certain provinces have introduced digital services taxes directed at non-resident service providers.

 Outlook and conclusions